swiftlang/swift-org-website/sswg/index.md

 ## Incubation Process

-The Swift Server Work Group has a [process](https://github.com/swift-server/sswg/blob/master/process/incubation.md) which allows a project to go through incubation stages until it graduates and becomes a recommended project.
+The Swift Server Workgroup has a [process](https://github.com/swift-server/sswg/blob/master/process/incubation.md) which allows a project to go through incubation stages until it graduates and becomes a recommended project.

 ## Projects